L1der1um/Chill-Extension/README.md

 Clique no ícone da extensão na barra de ferramentas do Brave.
 Clique no botão CHILL.
 Uma nova aba deve ser aberta com o vídeo do YouTube.

+<h1> Step by Step for Installation (Ingles) </h1>

+1. Create Chill_Extension: Within this folder, add the manifest.json files, background.js, popup.html, and popup.js.

+2. Add icons: Put icon16.png, icon48.png, and icon128.png icons in the same folder.

+3. Open the Brave/Chrome/Edge browser:

+4. Go to Menu (three lines in the upper right corner) -> More tools -> Extensions.

+5. In the upper right corner, activate the developer mode.

+6. Load the unpacking extension:

+7. Click Load without compaction.

+9. Browse to Chill_Extension folder.

+11. Select the folder and click Select Folder.

+12. Test the extension!
+Click on the extension icon in the Brave Toolbar.
+Click the Chill button.
+A new tab should be opened with the Youtube video.